RomildoFH/RomildoFH/README.md

 console.log(printHello());

 ```
-This's amazing see you here.
+It's amazing see you here.
 I'm Romildo Silva, feel free to look around and call me if you need.
 ```
 ````